nroduit/nroduit.github.io/content/getting-started/dcm4chee.en.md

         For example, dcm4chee may be running on a different computer than Weasis, or the AE Title of dcm4chee may have been changed.

         If so, edit *weasis-pacs-connector.properties* or *dicom-dcm4chee.properties* (e.g. pacs.host, pacs.port, pacs.aet...)
-5. That's all, now restart dcm4chee and launch Weasis from the dcm4chee-web3 portal.
+5. That's all, now restart dcm4chee.
+To launch the viewer from the dcm4chee-web3 portal, the client computer must have installed the [Weasis package](../) on the operating system.